Maxstasia/Tronc_Commun/README.md

 ## 🔹 **Credits**

-Thank you for checking out my 42 journey.
+Thanks for your attention.
 I'm always open to suggestions, constructive criticism, and collaborations!